michael-haroon/michael-haroon.github.io/src/posts/SI-SGR.md

 tags: ""
 image: "https://media.cnn.com/api/v1/images/stellar/prod/gettyimages-2199670255.jpg?c=original"
 ---
 Today I learned a lot.
-One is that India consumes an insane amount of silver for noonindustrial uses and ran London dry for it.
-Another thing is the relationship between silver futures (SI) and silver-to-gold ratio (SGR).
+One is that India consumes an insane amount of silver for noonindustrial uses and ran London dry for it. <s>Another thing is the relationship between silver futures (SI) and silver-to-gold ratio (SGR).

 &nbsp;